eonil/editor/NOTE.md

 Issue History
 -------------
 - `NSOpen/SavePanel` often trigger QuickLook C++ exception.
   This is due to lack of App Sandbox configuration.
 Turning on sandboxing and give some read-write access to user- selected files.
 Then this will disappear.

   But!
 Enabling Sandboxing disables shell command execution that is currently very essential for current version of this application at least for a while.

   So, I cannot enable sandboxing.
 And temporarily, I decided just to disable C++ exceptions.
 Though I cannot track LLDB exceptions with this...

+- Architecture has been replaced completely 3 times.
+History of them are all fully stored in these branches.

+  - `trial1`
+  - `trial2`
+  - `trial3`

+  `trial1` is most feature-complete version with oldest legacy architecture.
+It worked well, but I could not expand it more because the architecture placed too much responsibility on higher level controllers.

+  `trial2` and `trial3` was trials to use multicasting storages.
+  It's horribly failed.
+Major drawback was deep object tree.
+  Tracking and observer registration state management of deep model object tree was incredibly hard, and I usually ended up with fighting with deep recursive node trackings bugs.
+If I had enough time, it wouldn't be so bad, but time is most precious resource for me, and I had to abandon this architecture.

+  Though separating all each state into multicastable node can provide precise tracking and potentially better performance, but both of them are not very desired for current version of app. (maybe forever?)

+  One more lesson learned was GUI component segregation.
+  "Multicasting" means it's impossible to control order of executions between observers, then observers cannot assume a specific state when they receive an event.
+Other component can be in unexpected state.
+The conclusion is, just segregating them completely.
+GUI components (views, output, or whatever) should depend soley on model data, and should not interact to each other.
+The only allowed interaction should be assigning model object, or pure view operation.